-You should not get a bill from in-network services or drugs.
-Our network providers must bill the health plan for your covered services and drugs after you get them.
-A network provider works with the health plan.
-If you get a bill for health care or drugs, do not pay the bill and send the bill to us.
-To send us a bill, refer to Section B.
+You should not get a bill for in-network services or drugs.
+Our network providers must bill the plan for your covered services and drugs after you get them.
+A network provider is a provider who works with the health plan.